HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/backend/prepare-database.md

 The DX Runtime Controller can automatically provision and manage a PostgreSQL database for IQ within your DX deployment.

 1. **Create the IQ database credentials secret:**

+    If the secret already exists from a previous installation, delete it first:

+    ```bash
+    kubectl delete secret custom-credentials-iq-db -n <YOUR_NAMESPACE> --ignore-not-found
+    ```

+    Then create it:

     ```bash
     kubectl create secret generic custom-credentials-iq-db \